 Sometimes evidence appeared disconnected and disjointed because centres did not provide details of their review policies.
-Providing clear and coherent details of the centre review processes with a range of supporting examples of evidence to demonstrate that all elements of criterion 2.4 are regularly reviewed is desirable and to be encouraged.
+Providing clear and coherent details of the centre review processes with a range of supporting examples of evidence to demonstrate that all elements of criterion 2.4 are regularly reviewed is desirable.
 In addition, centres should ensure that evidence submitted supports all elements (assessment environments, equipment, etc) detailed in the criterion.